Shipping Containers Insulation

 Insulation in terms of blocking heat load.
 In the field of insulation, the standard “R” (resistance) value is a measurement of how fast the heat will conduct or travel through the material…mostly fibreglass.
 Fibreglass insulation doesn’t block the heat.
 Once it is full it releases the heat into the structure.
 Super Therm® Insulation coating blocks 95% of solar heat and 99% of infra red heat therefore does not utilise the R value as there is no resistance.

 Building with Steel Shipping Containers and Super Therm®

 Tampa Armature Works uses Super Therm® insulation coating, which is sprayed on both sides of the remaining container walls to prepare the house for heating and cooling loads.
 Super Therm® is a high-performance, four-part ceramic coating that adheres to the steel surface of the shipping containers.
 “It really worked,” says Shannon Locklair, project superintendent for the North Charleston house.
 “We had an open house one day when it was 85 or 90 degrees F out and the air was at least 10 to 20 degrees F cooler inside.
 This was before we had even installed the windows.”

-“The true key to insulation is preventing heat load,” says J.E.
-Pritchett, founder and developer of Super Therm®, a ceramic insulation coating.
-The concept is simple: Why use fiberglass insulation to slow the transfer of heat into a building when you can just prevent that heat from ever loading onto the building in the first place?
-If heat is kept off the structure to begin with, that fiberglass insulation becomes unnecessary.
-It’s a change in the way we think about insulating our homes against energy lost.
-“R rating is for the 20th century,” says Pritchett.
-“Emissivity is 21st century.”
+“The true key to insulation is preventing heat load.
+Super Therm® is a 21st century ceramic insulation coating.
+The concept is simple: Why slow the transfer of heat into a building when you can just prevent that heat from ever loading onto the building in the first place?
+If heat is kept off the structure to begin with, that fiberglass insulation becomes more efficient.
+It’s a change in the way we think about insulating our homes against energy lost “Emissivity is 21st century.”